Vertica Integration with CloverDX Designer: Connection Guide

 - From the toolbar menu, select Run to execute the graph.

-- In Time, TimeStamp, TimeTz, TimeStampTz data types, milliseconds are truncated and rounded off.
+- In Time, TimeStamp, TimeTz, and TimeStampTz data types, milliseconds are truncated and rounded off to 3 places for both read and write operations.